Colin Jeffries-Smith jailed for death of Tauranga gang member

 Casino Heta Williams, 51, who was tried with Jeffries-Smith, was found guilty of being an accessory after the fact of Waite's manslaughter and unlawfully possessing a firearm.
 He was jailed for a total of six years and one month by Justice Mark Woolford.

 This included three years for a raft of domestic violence charges relating to a former partner he had pleaded guilty to.
+Again no minimum period of imprisonment was imposed.

+Justice Woolford also ordered the destruction of the firearms and ammunition police uncovered at William's home and issued a protection order in favour of his former partner and her son.

 Post trial, Jeffries-Smith admitted additional drugs charges when he appeared in the High Court at Tauranga in July.
 These involved possessing methamphetamine for supply, and supplying it.